Last update: 03.27.2019

-However, if you want to protect your BitTorrent experience, you may be curious to see our Best VPN for Torrenting ranking.
+However, if you want to protect your P2P experience, you may be curious to see our Best VPN for Torrenting ranking.

-We don’t think so.
-In fact, we know so: Nope, nada.
 All you have is the Help & support page on the official site.
 You can browse the relatively good knowledge base, the FAQ, the Opera forums, and the Opera blogs for help.
-But you can forget about getting live chat support for your Opera VPN, which is obviously a drawback; not that it would add too much value in this case, though.
+But you can forget about getting live chat support for your Opera VPN; not that it would add too much value in this case.

 You can’t do better than free, right?

-Well, they could actually pay us for using it and then, that would be seemingly the best deal.
+Well, they could actually pay us for using it and then it might be worth it.

-So, apart from being the simplest ever VPN, or rather, fake VPN, to use, it is also completely free without any annoying third-party ads or other pitfalls.
+So, apart from being the simplest ever fake VPN or real proxy to use, it is also completely free without any annoying third-party ads or other pitfalls.
 This is surely a good point.

-Yes, it is all free without the disruption of ads or other tricks.
-Yes, it is very easy to use.
-And, yes, there is also way too much sensitive logging and data sharing going on in the background.
+Yes, it’s all free without the disruption of ads or other tricks.
+Yes, it’s very easy to use.
+And, yes, there’s also way too much sensitive logging and data sharing going on in the background.

 Do you have any related questions?
 Have you ever tried to use Opera VPN or any other VPN apps before?
-Maybe you have your own Opera VPN review written?
+Maybe you have written your own Opera VPN review?
 What are your impressions?

 Remember, sharing is caring!